Lackawanna Heritage Valley's Free BikeShare Program

 • Any damage that would otherwise render the bike inoperable

-7. Cyclists are required to report any damage upon return.
+7. Cyclists are required to report any damage or maintenance repairs needed upon returning the bike to all sites.

 8. Cyclists who do not return Lackawanna Heritage Valley BikeShare bikes and equipment by the close of the day will be reported to the local police department.